Danyal95/LoL-Ping/README.md

 4. OCE: 104.160.156.1
 5. LAN: 104.160.136.3

-The League servers have ICMP protection on so the pings displayed may be a little higher than what they will actually be in game and may packet loss.
+It is important to note that he League servers have ICMP protection on so the pings displayed may be a little higher than what they will actually be in game and may packet loss.
 Its only the ICMP protection.